 The HR Committee works with an outside advisor to help it carry out its mandate.
 The HR Committee has retained Pay Governance LLC as its advisor on compensation issues.
 Pay Governance is an independent and unaffiliated executive compensation advisory firm that works exclusively under the direction of the HR Committee and does not do any work for senior management.
+The HR Committee met with Pay Governance without management present.

-The BMO Group also retained Global Governance Advisors ("GGA") to complete an extensive independent review of the BMO Group's material compensation plans, which includes the Bank of Montreal Europe plc incentive plans, to ensure the soundness of the BMO Group's compensation policies and decision-making processes.
+The BMO Group also retained Global Governance Advisors ("GGA") to carry out periodic reviews of the BMO Group's material compensation plans, which includes the Bank of Montreal Europe plc incentive plans, to confirm the soundness of the BMO Group's compensation policies and their alignment with regulatory requirements and guidelines.
 The GGA review included:

-- assessing compensation design. - assessing plan changes against the Financial Stability Board's ("FSB"") Principles and the applicable regulatory requirements. - performing stress testing and back-testing, pay out curve analysis and volatility analysis of the BMO Group corporate and business unit results.
+- assessing compensation design; - assessing plan changes against regulatory requirements; and - performing stress testing and back-testing, pay out curve analysis, scenario analysis and an assessment of whether the plans encourage excessive risk-taking.

-GGA reported that the BMO Group continues to align to FSB Principles and applicable regulatory requirements.
+GGA reported that the BMO Group continues to align with FSB Principles and applicable regulatory requirements including the remuneration requirements of the Capital Requirements Directive V.